-Trump Marks 100 Days By Blasting Media, Claiming ‘Change’ Mantel
+Blasting Media, Trump Claims ‘Change’ Mantle at 100-Day Mark

-(CN) — President Donald Trump marked his 100th day in office on Saturday with a campaign-style rally in Harrisburg, Pennsylvania in which he gave himself high marks for performance and lambasted the news media for what he described as its misleading agenda and trafficking in dishonesty.
+(CN) — President Donald Trump marked his 100th day in office on Saturday with a campaign-style rally in Harrisburg, Pennsylvania, where he gave himself high marks for performance and lambasted the news media for what he described as its misleading agenda and trafficking in dishonesty.

 Prior to his arrival the Farm Show Complex and Expo Center, a rodeo arena in Harrisburg, Trump’s and his entourage stopped at Ames Companies in Pennsylvania’s Cumberland County, a corporation that makes wheelbarrows and landscaping and gardening tools.
 Ames has been in business since 1774.